In-medium pion dispersion relation and medium correction of $N\pi\leftrightarrow \Delta$ near the threshold energy of pion production: Summary and outlook

-However, we should keep in mind that the simulation of heavy ion collision is much more complicated, our results suggest that a systematic study of pion production mechanism, from pion's multiplicity, energy spectral and flow, are needed.
-The beam energy scan, for example from subthreshold energy to 1.5 GeV/u, and system size dependence, from smaller systems to heavier systems, could be help us figure the medium effects on the cross sections of $N\pi\to \Delta$.
+However, it should be kept in mind that the simulation of heavy ion collision is much more complicated.
+Our results suggest that a systematic study of the pion production mechanism near the threshold energy of pion production by using multi-observables, i.e., pion's multiplicity, energy spectral and flow, is needed.
+With increase in the beam energy, there are more $\pi N\to \Delta$ and $N\Delta\to NN$ processes taking place.
+Thus, the width of $\Delta$ in the $\Delta$ propagator should be considered in the calculations of pion self energy, in-medium cross section of $N\pi\to\Delta$ and decay width of $\Delta$.
+Beam energy scanning, for example, from subthreshold energy to 1.5A GeV, and system size dependence, from smaller systems to heavier systems, could help us elucidate the medium effects on the cross sections of $N\pi\to \Delta$.

-\acknowledgments This work has been supported by National Key R\&D Program of China under Grant No. 2018 YFA0404404, and National Natural Science Foundation of China under Grants No. 11875323, No. 11875125, No. 11475262, No. 11365004, No. 11375062, No. 11790323,11790324, No. 11790325, and the Continuous Basic Scientific Research Project (No. WDJC-2019-13).
+\acknowledgments This work has been supported by National Key R\&D Program of China under Grant No. 2018 YFA0404404, and National Natural Science Foundation of China under Grants No. 11875323, No. 11875125, No. 11475262, No. 11961141003, No. 11790323, 11790324, No. 11790325, and the Continuous Basic Scientific Research Project (No. WDJC-2019-13, No BJ20002501).\\

 \begin{appendices}